Free · No Account · No Personal Info · Official 2026 DoD & VA Data

 The Thrift Savings Plan is the federal government's retirement savings plan — the military equivalent of a 401(k).
 It offers five individual investment funds (G, F, C, S, I) plus Lifecycle funds that automatically shift to more conservative allocations as you approach your target retirement date.

-The TSP has the lowest expense ratios of any retirement plan in the country — as of 2025, around 0.04% annually.
+The TSP is among the lowest-cost retirement plans available — with core fund expense ratios around a few basis points per year as of 2025.
 That means more of your money stays invested instead of going to fund managers.
 A civilian 401(k) might charge 0.5–1.5% per year, which compounds into dramatically less money at retirement.

 BRS Matching Explained